-Because if you followed the steps in this guide, you’re about to become a bartender!
+Because if you follow the steps in this guide, you’re about to become a bartender!

 Let’s total up what we’ve consumed today:

-- Choose the best format in regards to your specific situation.
-We recommend the reverse-chronological format, and then to follow the best practices on layout
+- Choose the best format for your specific situation.
+We recommend the reverse-chronological format and then following the best practices on the layout

 - Hook the recruiter with a brief resume summary or objective